subutai-io/documentation/user/pages/02.working-with-subutai/02.using-peerOS/03.peeros-quick-install/02.other-hypervisors/docs.md

 Vagrant comes ready with a built-in provider for Hyper-V and VirtualBox, so you do not need to install one.
 The Hyper-V provider is compatible with Windows Enterprise, Professional, or Education 8.1 and higher versions only.

 1. Install Hyper-V or VirtualBox on your machine.
-   :heavy_exclamation_mark: Hyper-V requires that you execute Vagrant with Administrative privileges.
+    ❗️ Hyper-V requires that you execute Vagrant with Administrative privileges.
 The same privileges are required when creating and managing virtual machines with Hyper-V. Vagrant displays an error if you do not have the proper permissions.

    * For Hyper-V on Windows 10, follow the detailed procedures on any of these sites:
      * [Enable Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v)